dgwartney/pandoc-book-template/contents/hr-agent/user-properties.md

 - Click on the _Create_ button to create the new user property

-## Exercise 2: Adding additional User Properties
+### Exercise: Adding additional User Properties

 Add two additional properties using the method provided in the previous lesson with the values here:

 - _Name_ is `Title`, _Key_ is `title`

-With our user properties defined we can continue the next step.
+With our user properties defined continue the next step.